Padel Scoring System Explained — Points, Sets & Tie-Breaks (2026)

 4 min read

-The padel scoring system follows tennis conventions: 15, 30, 40, and game.
-A set is won when a team wins 6 games with a minimum two-game difference.
+Padel uses the same points system as tennis — 15, 30, 40, and game.
+A set is won when a team reaches 6 games with at least a two-game lead.
+Here is how to keep score in padel, step by step.

 Game Points